daormar/thot/README.md

     code directory by typing "`make clean`"

-By default the files are installed under the /usr/local/ directory (or similar, depending of the OS you use); however, since the installation step requires root privileges, another directory can be specified in the first step of the installation by typing:
+By default the files are installed under the /usr/local/ directory (or similar, depending of the OS you use); however, since Step 5 requires root privileges, another directory can be specified during Step 1 by
+typing:

      $ configure --prefix=<absolute-installation-path>